Modwheelmood: History

 Modwheelmood formed in 1998, initially as a project entitled Gift?, which later developed into a full music project after Cortini's experimentation with "heavy loops and haunting synth passes integrated with melodic songwriting" and through collaboration with Hillström.
 Modwheelmood are named after the mod wheel, a controller typically mounted on the left hand of the keyboard.

 Modwheelmood have released five EPs; ? (released in 2003), Enemies & Immigrants (released on Buddyhead in 2006), Pearls to Pigs, Vol. 1 (released in 2007), Pearls to Pigs, Vol. 2 (released in 2008), and Pearls to Pigs, Vol. 3 (released in 2008).
 As well as Things Will Change, the companion remix disc to Enemies & Immigrants (released in 2007).
 In March 2000, Modwheelmood was awarded the Artist Development Industry Choice at the Musicians Institute in Hollywood and were "honored with the inclusion of their songs "Anyone", "Sleep" and "Headgames" on three different Musicians Jams promotional CDs."
 Two of these songs, "Anyone" and "Sleep", would later appear on Modwheelmood's first EP, ?.

 Subsequently, much of Enemies & Immigrants was conceived and recorded by Alessandro Cortini "in hotel rooms across the world" while touring with Nine Inch Nails throughout 2005 to 2006 in support of their 2005 album With Teeth.
-However, it is important to note that Hillström has made equal contribution to the EP.
+However, Hillström has made equal contribution to the EP.
 He has stated that there are "decidedly more acoustics on this EP than their first," to create "more of a lush, earthly, percussive sound."
 In addition, Hillström adds that the EP was conceived with the objective of "making music that meant something to us."
 The release of Enemies & Immigrants was followed by a West Coast tour of the U.S. with Mellowdrone and Monsters Are Waiting.
 While Enemies & Immigrants was released on Buddyhead Records, Modwheelmood is currently unsigned to a record label.